rdsea/bigdataplatforms/tutorials/kafka-bigdata-gcp/README.md

 # Tutorial: Running a Multi-Producer Kafka with Big Data Pipeline on GCP

 This extended tutorial demonstrates how to deploy a multi-producer, multi-topic Kafka pipeline on Google Cloud Platform (GCP) using Terraform, and how to persist streaming data into Cassandra using Kafka Connect with multiple consumer groups.

+The tutorial targets multi-tenant big data scenarios, where several independent data producers and consumers share a Kafka cluster while remaining logically isolated.

 You should have a basic understanding of Kafka, GCP, and Terraform before proceeding with this tutorial.
 Basic Kafka knowledge can be acquired from the [Basics Kafka tutorial](../basickafka/README.md).

 ## Prerequisites
 - A GCP account with billing enabled.